unboundedsystems/node-graceful/README.md

     }, 1000);
 })

-//  Gracefull will wait untill all listeners has finished Graceful.on('exit', () => {
+//  Gracefull will wait untill all listeners had finished Graceful.on('exit', () => {
        console.log("Another independant listener!");
        return Promise.resolve('A promise to be waited on before dying');